 Doug is married to Janet (Huffard) Edwards, and they have two married children and five grandchildren.
 Their son, Phillip, is married to Terri Perry Edwards, and their daughter, Laura, is married to James Hodges.
 Both families live in Texas near Austin.

-A marketing graduate of Abilene Christian University, Rick Elam has spent the last 24 years working for the Vanguard Group in Valley Forge, Pa.
+A Marketing graduate of Abilene Christian University, Rick Elam has worked for the Vanguard Group in Valley Forge, PA since 1984.
 He is currently a client administration manager in the institutional division.

 A native of Rutherford County, Tenn., Lynn Watson earned a bachelor’s degree in business administration from Vanderbilt University and his doctor of jurisprudence degree from the Cecil C. Humphreys School of Law at the University of Memphis.

-Lynn served five years on the Board of Trustees of Middle Tennessee Christian School.
+Lynn practiced law in Murfreesboro for nine years and served five years on the Board of Trustees of Middle Tennessee Christian School.
 In 1992, Lynn became the President of MTCS where he served for twenty years.
-In 2012, he returned to the practice of law, focusing on wills and estates and business organizations.
-He also began working with Thompson and Associates, a company that assists nonprofit organizations and their donors in charitable gift and estate planning.
+In 2012, he returned to the practice of law, focusing on wills, trusts, estates and charitable gift planning.

-Lynn is a member of the Rutherford-Cannon County and Tennessee Bar Associations and a graduate of Leadership Rutherford.
-He was one of the founders of Youth Leadership Rutherford.
-He has served on the board of Leadership Rutherford and the National Christian School Association and currently serves on the community board of Wilson Bank and Trust.
+Lynn is a member of the Tennessee Bar Association and a graduate of Leadership Rutherford.
+He was one of the founders of Youth Leadership Rutherford, a program that each year provides more than thirty outstanding high school students from across Rutherford County opportunities for leadership development while learning more about their county.
+He has served on the board of Leadership Rutherford and the National Christian School Association, and he currently serves on the board of The Journey Home, Inc.